 The biomedical model of psychiatry focuses on helping clients manage a mental health condition through biochemical methods, such as medicine.
 Medicine is often a temporary solution while clients attend therapy, but it can also be used in the long term.
 The biomedical model helps people feel healthier and cope with daily life.
 The biomedical model focuses on the pathology, biochemistry, and physiology of a disorder or illness, not considering social issues.

 George L. Engel introduced the biopsychosocial model of psychiatry.
-The model takes into account how illness develops over time.
-It doesn’t just focus on the here and now, and what the person is suffering at the moment.
-There are many factors including genetics and biochemistry.
-There are also psychological factors at play, which include a person's mood, personality, and their behavior.
-The social issues include socio-economics, cultural, and family relations.
-The biopsychosocial model of psychiatry looks at a person holistically, considering their genetics, cultural background, and emotional health.
-It’s less restrictive than the biomedical model, which only recognizes a person’s biology.
+The model considers how illness develops over time, focusing on several factors, including a person's mood, personality, and behavior.
+Social issues include socioeconomics, culture, and family relations.
+The biopsychosocial model of psychiatry looks at a person holistically, considering their genetics, cultural background, and emotional health, instead of primarily focusing on biology like the biomedical model.

-In 2009, Niall Mclaren published a book called Humanizing Psychiatry: The Biocognitive Model.
-In the book, he asserts that modern psychiatrists are reliant upon solving human being’s problems with drugs when that's not necessarily the answer.
-Dr. McLaren attacks stigma head on and argues for the fair treatment of people living with mental illness.
-Drugs are not necessarily the answer, and many factors need to be examined.
-People with mental illness deserve to be treated like anyone else.
-Dr. McLaren argues that mental illness should be treated as seriously as a physical disease.
-The reason drugs are thrown at people is due to stigma, and we need to start looking at the whole person rather than merely medicating a person’s brain.
+In 2009, Niall McLaren published Humanizing Psychiatry: The Biocognitive Model.
+In the book, he asserts that modern psychiatrists rely upon solving human challenges with medication when that's not necessarily the answer.
+Dr. McLaren attacks stigma head-on and argues for treating people with mental illness fairly.
+In the Biocognitive model, Dr. McLaren argues that mental illness should be treated as seriously as a physical disease.
+Medication can be helpful but is not the only tool available to support clients.
+Treatment like cognitive-behavioral therapy (CBT) can sometimes be more effective.